G00406014/digital-rain-25-cpp/README.md

 ## Features

 - **Randomized Raindrop Behavior**: Each raindrop falls at different speeds and appears at random positions, making the effect visually dynamic.
-- **ASCII Characters**: Random characters are chosen for each raindrop, enhancing the aesthetic.
+- **ASCII Characters**: Random characters, symbols and numbers are chosen for each raindrop.
 - **Object-Oriented Design**: Code is structured in classes to promote reusability and maintainability.

 ## Video of project